 This episode invites reflection on the workings of history.
-Leaving aside the Portuguese presence for now, one can’t help but marvel at how the English project for a mole and free-trade zone is slowly becoming a reality during the reign of King Mohammed VI who is a direct descendant of Moulay Ismail, the sultan who eventually defeated the English in Tangier.
+Leaving aside the Portuguese presence, for now, one can’t help but marvel at how the English project for a mole and free-trade zone is slowly becoming a reality during the reign of King Mohammed VI who is a direct descendant of Moulay Ismail, the sultan who eventually defeated the English in Tangier.
 The old site of the mole is now turning into a massive recreational port with a commercial center.
 A new fishing port is being completed directly below the crumbling tower of York Castle (photo above).
 A few miles east, the biggest cargo port of Africa is in the final stages of construction.

-Also, without the occupation of Tangier, Moulay Ismail would not have sent a delegation with gifts to King Charles, As Walter Frewen Lord, author of The Lost Possessions of England (1896) notes, the head of that delegation, Caid Mohamed Ohadu (former governor of Tetouan whose mother was English) so impressed the English that he was inducted as honorary fellow into the Royal Society.
+Also, without the occupation of Tangier, Moulay Ismail would not have sent a delegation with gifts to King Charles.
+As Walter Frewen Lord, author of The Lost Possessions of England (1896) notes, the head of that delegation, Caid Mohamed Ohadu (former governor of Tetouan whose mother was English) so impressed the English that he was inducted as an honorary fellow into the Royal Society.
 Not that it helped him any with his boss for overstaying his mission, but at least we now have a Moroccan in the annals of the Royal Society.

 What of the marriage that made Tangier a British possession?
 As a born Catholic in the British royal court, Catherine de Braganza (credited with introducing the fork and orange marmalade and popularizing the habit of drinking tea to England) was treated warily by the king’s circle.
 She was fond of her native Portugal and never became fluent in English.
 She had three miscarriages and left no heirs, but King Charles II had many children with mistresses.
 After her husband’s death, she returned to Portugal and died there in 1705.
 It is believed that her husband named the current borough of Queens in New York City after her in 1683, which is why, 300 years after the borough was established, a Portuguese-American organization called Friends of Queen Catherine raised almost $3 million to build a statue for her.
 But African-American activists, accusing the queen of benefiting from the slave trade, blocked the project.
 Only a smaller version of that statue has survived and is now in Lisbon, Portugal.

-Some of the men who served in Tangier ended up in the Province of New York while others, like the ensign Roger Elliott, would eventually be appointed first governor of Britain’s new colony, Gibraltar (occupied in 1704).
+Some of the men who served in Tangier ended up in the Province of New York while others, like the ensign Roger Elliott, would eventually be appointed the first governor of Britain’s new colony, Gibraltar (occupied in 1704).
 Today, British Gibraltar stands facing the two Spanish enclaves of Ceuta and Melilla on the Moroccan coast and no one knows for sure how long all three cities will maintain their status.